thatsus/nova-tables/README.md

-                        some to the URL, see State Persistence section key-field             : string, unique field to use so filter and page transitions are smooth and do not briefly mix records table-class           : string, the CSS class to apply to the table.
-If undefined, some default Bootstrap classes will be applied row-class-callback    : string|function, the CSS class to apply to all rows in the table.
-When a function is given, an item object will be sent to the callback and you can return a CSS class conditionally based on the item
+                        some to the URL, see State Persistence section key-field             : string, unique field to use so filter and page transitions are smooth and do not briefly mix records table-class           : string|function, the CSS class to apply to the table.
+If undefined, some default Bootstrap classes will be applied.
+When a function is given, an array containing all items will be sent to the callback and you can return a CSS class conditionally row-class             : string|function, the CSS class to apply to all rows in the table.
+When a function is given, an item object will be sent to the callback and you can return a CSS class conditionally
 ```